Yazin Nizar: Early life and career

-Nizar was born in Kollam, Kerala, India, on 9 February 1990.
-He began performing live as an adult after participating in and winning televised singing competitions such as Gandharva Sangeetham, Sangeetha Mahayuddham, and Apple Megastars.
-He holds a Master of Business Administration (MBA), and degrees in finance and supply chain management (SCM).
-He has sung in several Indian languages, including Tamil, Telugu, Malayalam, Kannada, and Hindi.
+Nizar was born in Kollam, Kerala, India.
+He began performing live as an adult after participating in and winning televised singing competitions such as Gandharva Sangeetham and Sangeetha Mahayuddham.

+Nizar was nominated twice for the Filmfare Award for Best Male Playback Singer – Telugu for “Meghalu Lekunna” from Kumari 21F and “Charusheela” from Srimanthudu at the 63rd Filmfare Awards South.

 In 2017, Nizar began his career as an independent musician.
-His multilingual track "Neeye, Neeve, Neene", composed by Phani Kalyan, showcased his ability to sing in Tamil, Telugu, and Kannada.
+His multilingual track "Neeye, Neeve, Neene", composed by Phani Kalyan, was sung in Tamil, Telugu and Kannada.

-Nizar has been nominated twice for the Filmfare Award for Best Male Playback Singer – Telugu at the 63rd Filmfare Awards South, for “Meghalu Lekunna” from Kumari 21F and “Charusheela” from Srimanthudu.
-He won the Best Upcoming Singer award at the 2015 Mirchi Music Awards South and the Gulf Andhra Music Awards (GAMA).

 In 2021, Nizar recorded his debut song for A. R. Rahman in the Tamil film Galatta Kalyanam.

-He was born into a family that admired and had a deep love for music, with his father always being his source of encouragement.